 Below you will find a list of careers you can pursue once you have graduated.
 Each role is hyperlinked to take you to a website that has the job profile for the role, including information on the job description and requirements as well as career progression and key skills.
-Each role is accompanied by a brief description.
-Click the link for more information
+In addition to this, each role (if applicable) has alternative job titles for the same role so that you are aware of what key words to use when carrying out your job searches.

 Not sure what the entry level role will be?
 Remember that entry level positions are roles that require little or no experience in the role so it's a great place to start if you want to get into a new role.
-Most entry level roles require a few key words before the job title (e.g., Entry Level Tourism Manager) or the title of the entry level position (e.g., an entry level position for a Tourism Manager Executive will be a Tourism Assistant).
-If you require further support with this, please contact the Employability Team.
+Most entry level roles require a few key words before the job title (e.g., Entry Level Business Executive) or the title of the entry level position (e.g., an entry level position for a Business Advisor will be a Business Assistant).
+If you require further support with this, please contact the Employability team.